Tugela River

-The Tugela River (Thukela; Tugelarivier) is the largest river in KwaZulu-Natal Province, South Africa.
+The Tugela River (Thukela; Tugelarivier) is the largest river in KwaZulu, South Africa.
 With a total length of 560 km, and a drop of 1 370 metres in the lower 480 km, it is one of the most important rivers of the country.

-The river originates in Mont-aux-Sources of the Drakensberg Mountains at an elevation of 3 282 metres and plunges in five distinct free-leaping falls 947 metres down the Tugela Falls.
-The Mont-aux-Sources is also the origin of tributaries of two other major South African rivers, the Orange and the Caledon River.
+The river originates in Mont-aux-Sources of two other major South African rivers, the Orange and the Caledon River.
 From the Drakensberg range, the Tugela follows a 560 km route through the KwaZulu-Natal midlands before flowing into the Indian Ocean.
 The total catchment area is approximately 29100 km2.
 Land uses in the catchment are mainly rural subsistence farming and commercial forestry.